In Progress

 Alluvial Scrub Restoration

-Restore or enhance habitat for the benefit of native birds (California gnatcatcher and cactus wren), native mammals (San Bernardino kangaroo rat and Los Angeles pocket mouse), native plants (Santa Ana River woolly-star and slender-horned spineflower), native reptiles (glossy snake) and native amphibians (western spadefoot toad) in the cities of Highland and Rialto within the alluvial fans of the Santa Ana River (photo) and Lytle Creek.
+Restore or enhance habitat for the benefit of native birds (California gnatcatcher and Cactus wren), native mammals (San Bernardino kangaroo rat and Los Angeles pocket mouse), native plants (Santa Ana River woolly-star and Slender-horned spineflower), native reptiles (glossy snake) and native amphibians (Western spadefoot) in the cities of Highland and Rialto within the alluvial fans of the Santa Ana River (photo) and Lytle Creek.